alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 ### {{musical_keyboard}} Keyboard mapping

-When you access the SRD you are actually connecting through the cloud to another computer - via a few intermediate computers/servers that monitor and maintain the security of the SRE.
+When you access the workspace you are actually connecting through the cloud to another computer - via a few intermediate computers/servers that monitor and maintain the security of the SRE.

 :::{caution}
-You may find that the keyboard mapping on your computer is not the same as the one set for the SRD.
+You may find that the keyboard mapping on your computer is not the same as the one set for the workspace.
 :::

 ::::{admonition} Changing the keyboard layout